RobertaFarris93/tdep-tutorials/04_thermal_conductivity/README.md

 # Convergence of thermal conductivity

-So far we consider converged the forces used for the thermal conductivity.
 As for the other physical quantities, the thermal conductivity needs to be tested against all the parameters used in the calculations.
 In particular:

 * supercell size
 * number of configurations used